What is a Shrill Carder Bee?

 Shrill Carder Bees were once found throughout southern Britain.
 However, many areas that were once filled with wildflowers, on which these bees depend, have been lost.
 This is because of changes in the way land is managed, and expanding development.
 Only tiny clusters of the bee’s former population are still holding on.
 Two of these are in England, and three in South Wales.

-How we will help the Shrill Carder Bee
+How the Shrill Carder Bee has benefited